man-of-sbk/JS-ydkJS-acquired-knowledge/types-n-grammar/index.md

 * **Note:** The term "grammar" may be a little less familiar to readers than the term "syntax."
 In many ways, they are similar terms, describing the *rules* for how the language works.

 ## Statements & Expressions
-It's fairly common for developers to assume that the term "statement" and "expression" are roughly equivalent.
-But here we need to distinguish between the two, because there are some very important differences in our JS programs.
+* It's fairly common [...] to assume that [...] "statement" and "expression" are roughly equivalent.
+But here we need to distinguish between the two, because there are some very important differences in our JS programs [...]
 To draw the distinction, let's borrow from terminology you may be more familiar with: the English language.

-A "sentence" is one complete formation of words that expresses a thought.
-It's comprised of one or more "phrases," each of which can be connected with punctuation marks or conjunction words ("and," "or," etc).
-A phrase can itself be made up of smaller phrases.
-Some phrases are incomplete and don't accomplish much by themselves, while other phrases can stand on their own.
+* A "sentence" is one complete formation of words that expresses a thought.
+It's comprised of one or more "phrases," each of which can be connected with punctuation marks or conjunction words ("and," "or," etc) [...]
 These rules are collectively called the *grammar* of the English language.

-And so it goes with JavaScript grammar.
+* And so it goes with JavaScript grammar.
 Statements are sentences, expressions are phrases, and operators are conjunctions/punctuation.

-Every expression in JS can be evaluated down to a single, specific value result.
-For example:

 ```js
 var a = 3 * 6;